LevensLes/keybinds/README.md

 # keybinds
-This project was made dueto the sheer amount of questions in my discord dms about keybinds.
+This project was made due to the sheer amount of questions in my discord dms about keybinds.
 This code comes from a couple online tutorials i found by googling for 3 minutes.